neuralmagic/sparseml/README.md

 The `pytorch` subdirectory is provided for working with models trained in the [PyTorch](https://pytorch.org/) framework.
 The following scripts are currently maintained for use:
-- `classification_export.py`: Exports an image classification model to a standard structure including an ONNX format, sample inputs, sample outputs, and sample labels.
+- `classification_export.py`: Export an image classification model to a standard structure including an ONNX format, sample inputs, sample outputs, and sample labels.
 - `classification_lr_sensitivity.py`: Calculate the learning rate sensitivity for an image classification model as compared with the loss.
-A higher sensitivity means a higher affect on the loss.
+A higher sensitivity means a higher loss impact.
 - `classification_pruning_loss_sensitivity.py`: Calculate the sensitivity for each prunable layer in an image classification model towards the loss, where, for example, a higher score means the layer affects the loss more and therefore should be pruned less.
 - `classification_train.py`: Train an image classification model using a config.yaml file to modify the training process such as for pruning or sparse transfer learning.
-- `model_download.py`: Download a model from the Neural Magic [Model Repository](#model-repository).
+- `model_download.py`: Download a model from the Neural Magic [Model Repo](#model-repository).

 ### TensorFlow